 This is how his finding came about: Zeelenberg simply decided that the lip was put on condensation.
 Period.
 No proof and not even deterred by his own experiments (of which he included photos in his report) that condensation would not significantly go above the water line.
 [Therefore it is highly unlikely that there would have been condensation in that upper area where the lip had to be placed.
 The lip prints on condensation that he shows (on flat plates not drinking glasses) do not look anything like the Folien 1 print – especially relating to the texture thereof.
 See below.]

-Slide 7 (Part 2): Zeelenberg shows us a few lip prints on glass plates.
-Even on this slide it is evident that there is a major difference in the shape of his prints and the Folien 1 “lip print” (see image to the far right).
+Slide 7 (Part 2) – Zeelenberg shows us a few lip prints on glass plates.
+Even on this slide, it is evident that there is a major difference in the shape of his prints and the Folien 1 “lip print” (see image to the far right).
 His prints are round and the ends show upward.
 The Folien 1 print is flat and incomplete, with a tip tilting downwards, away from the rim.

-Our test have shown that there is not a significant difference in lip prints on glass plates and drinking glasses.
+Our tests have shown that there is not a significant difference in lip prints on glass plates and drinking glasses.
 It is, however, interesting that Zeelenberg does not rather show us lip prints on drinking glasses but instead on flat glass plates.
-But, also, if we look at the texture: Our tests, which can be verified, have shown that the inner most part of a lip print on a wet surface – the middle part closer to the rim (where the softer and more moist part of inner side of the lip touched the glass) – may show some droplets, but the outer part will have a denser texture (as Zeelenberg’s examples actually show), although the outlines will not be as defined as the Folien 1 print.
+But, also, if we look at the texture: Our tests, which can be verified, have shown that the innermost part of a lip print on a wet surface – the middle part closer to the rim (where the softer and more moist part of the inner side of the lip touched the glass) – may show some droplets, but the outer part will have a denser texture (as Zeelenberg’s examples actually show), although the outlines will not be as defined as the Folien 1 print.
 Zeelenberg’s own lip examples also show some ridge detail.
-But, according to him condensation would obliterate detail.
+But, according to him, condensation would obliterate detail.
 What now?

 Anyway, now he put a DVD in a fridge, and when the DVD did not show any condensation, he conclusively ruled the DVD out!
 The lip could only have been put on an object that can condense.
 A glass could condense but not a DVD, therefore the DVD could not in any way have been the source of Folien 1, he argued.
 Thing is just, where is the evidence that it was put on condensation in the first place?
 There are no signs on Folien 1 that there was widespread wetness on the object it was lifted from.
 Condensation or spillage would have obliterated other prints and marks, such as the dried drop marks.
 And it would most possibly have demonstrated run marks of some sorts.
 Anyway, what is remarkable, is how Zeelenberg could establish a certain premise (without proper substantiation), and use this flawed premise to exclude an object.
 It is a fundamentally flawed and misleading way of conducting experiments and coming to a scientifically based conclusion.
 If he could have proved that there was evidence of condensation recording or influence on Folien 1 in the first place, then his method might have had merit.
 Slide 7 surely is not not conclusive substantiation for the premise he used to exclude the DVD.